profound-labs/forest-path/manuscript/markdown/twain-shall-meet.md

 sustainable such a kind of monastic life would be in the long term.
 What he felt he lacked was Vinaya training:

-\`At Wat Pah Pong the emphasis was on communal activities, working together, eating together, etc., with all its rules.
+‘At Wat Pah Pong the emphasis was on communal activities, working together, eating together, etc., with all its rules.
 I knew that if I was going to live as a monk I needed the monk’s training, and I hadn’t been getting that at the meditation centre I had been in before.
 What